riastradh/py-fidocrypt/PROTOCOL.md

-Next, for each of the two ECDSA public keys in any order, let `public_key` be its canonical CBOR COSE encoding, and compute a 32-byte string `key` by the SHA-256 hash of the US-ASCII encoding of `FIDOKDF0` followed by `public_key`.
+Next, for each of the two ECDSA public keys in any order, let `public_key` be its canonical CBOR COSE encoding, and compute a 32-byte string `key` by the SHA-256 hash of the US-ASCII encoding of the string `FIDOKDF0` followed by the bytes of `public_key`.
 Let `payload` be the authenticated decryption of the ciphertext under `key` with header `public_key` using the deterministic authenticated cipher ChaCha-HMACSHA256-SIV defined below, or reject this public key if it fails.
 If both public keys fail, and refuse signin.

 Finally, using the public key for which decryption succeeded, proceed to standard webauthn authentication completion (verifying the